 Over time, the records generated by a cash register began to help keep businesses honest about reporting sales tax.
 As technology evolved, new features were developed to streamline business practice and automate record keeping.
 Soon, registers could create itemized receipts, and eventually, electronic registers were introduced to automate addition and tax calculations.

-With the exponential increase in computing power in recent decades, the simple till has evolved into a modern device called a point-of-sale system.
-Point-of-sale systems harness modern technology to offer a number of services beyond taking payments and tracking sales, including inventory, human resources and customer relationship management, loyalty programs, gift cards, and much more.
+With the exponential increase in computing power in recent decades, the simple register has evolved into a modern device called a point-of-sale system.
+Point-of-sale systems utilize modern technology to offer a number of services beyond taking payments and tracking sales, including inventory, human resources and customer relationship management, loyalty programs, gift cards, and much more.

 At first glance, cash registers might seem outdated, but depending on your business structure and goals, something as simple as a cash register might be sufficient.

 What do cash registers do best?
 If you’re imagining the cash box you used at a school bake sale, you may not be realizing how much a proper register can actually accomplish.
 A cash register can do all of the following:

 Here are a few things to consider when choosing between a cash register and POS system.

 Do you only have one location for payments?
 If you have multiple store locations, or multiple counters within one store, a cash register might not be the optimal tool.
 You’ll need to reconcile and total sales across your various registers manually for proper accounting.
 However, if you have only one location with a single register to accept payments and don’t need tools to manage other parts of your business, the differences between cash register and POS technology becomes less important.
 Both solutions can handle the same basic function of accepting payments.